 Comes with some weighted plastic fish so they are seen floating in the water, but of course you could use real goldfish if you wanted (and they gave their permission of course).

 (Notice: This is missing the feather that originally came with this, it was just a feather with black on one side and not the other, so you could dip it into the ink and show that it was real.
-I experimented with some large feathers and realized this was impractical and so created a small wooden paddle which is much easier to use and looks more effective than the feather.
-I will include this paddle and photos and a video soon so you can see how effective it is.)
+I experimented with some large feathers and realized this was impractical and so created a small wooden paddle which is much easier to use and looks more effective than the feather.)

 (Notice: Includes: Printed Instructions.)( Post Source: martinsmagic.com - click for details )